Research points to the importance of four essential cognitive skills.

 Knowing what I know now, it's clear to me that Julia wasn't simply having memory issues.
 She was struggling with processing and retaining phonemes.
 These cognitive skills would have to be addressed first before Julia could finally learn letter/sound correspondence, and eventually, reading.

-If you have students, whether they're kindergarteners or high school seniors, who struggle with reading, the key to unlocking their literacy might be strengthening underdeveloped cognitive skills.
+If you have students, whether they're kindergarteners or high school seniors, who struggle with reading, the key to unlocking their literacy might also be strengthening underdeveloped cognitive skills.
 Here's everything you need to know.

 The Five Pillars of Literacy–and the Foundation That Holds Them